quelchx/lets-go-expo/README.md

 If you have any issues please feel free to leave a detailed explination of the bug/issue within the issues section of this repository.

+To help me out, if you wish to make a modified version of this repository, make a forked version -- thank you!